peter88213/novelyst_collection/README.md

 # novelyst_collection

-A project collection manager plugin for novelyst.
+A book/series collection manager plugin for novelyst.

+For more information, see the [project homepage](https://peter88213.github.io/novelyst_collection) with description and download instructions.

+## Development

 ## License